 Our Vantage Point

 We are a team of experienced energy investors championed by T. Boone Pickens.
-Our company has deep energy experience, as well as shared DNA with some of the most successful energy companies operating today.
+Our company has deep energy experience investing in oil and natural gas, as well as shared DNA with some of the most successful energy companies operating today.
 We created the TwinLine funds for investors who want to invest in the companies whose cost leadership are driving the energy industry forward, rather than the companies who defined the industry’s past.

 BP Capital Fund Advisors is an active manager for investors who want to invest in beneficiaries of technological disruption in their energy portfolios.